 |Changing the representations that appear for a digital citation in Leganto||(Leganto only) See Managing a Citation's Digital Representations.|

 |Creating requests for citations||

-You can place institution requests on one or more citations in order to move the items (permanently or temporarily) or to digitize them.
+You can place institution requests on one or more citations to move the items (permanently or temporarily) or to digitize them.
 You might place a bulk move request if, for example, the reading list's due-back date changes.
-To create a bulk requests, select the citations and select the Place Request top action.
+To create a bulk request, select the citations and select the Place Request top action.
 The Create Request page appears (see Create Request Page).
 Select a request type, fill in the remaining fields (as described in Creating a Request), and select Submit.